 How to Fix 413 Request Entity too Large Error in WordPress

-Ever tried uploading a file to WordPress only to see the 413 Request Entity Too Large error pop up?
-Annoying, right?
-Well don’t worry, we have a solution!
-In this article, we will teach you how to fix the 413 Request Entity Too Large error in WordPress.
+Have you ever tried to upload a file to WordPress only to get the 413 Request Entity Too Large error?
+Isn’t it annoying?
+Don’t worry, we’ve got a solution!
+We’ll show you how to fix the 413 Request Entity Too Large error in WordPress in this article.

 |Error code||413 Request Entity Too Large|